 - The Jean Tweed Centre– this centre is for women who are suffering from substance abuse issues, and it is a great resource for women who might be on a waiting list for a treatment facility.
 They have free support groups which provide child care, and they offer numerous outreach programs that can help women in need of help for their addiction issues.

 - Harm Reduction programs– though these programs would not be great for those looking to eliminate substances altogether, they can be a great help for people who simply need some help during the long wait for an open space in a rehabilitation facility.
-One such program is Breakaway Addiction Services, which serves the city of Toronto and focuses on creating safe spaces for people from the LGBTQ community to talk and get help for their substance abuse issues.
+One such program is Breakaway Addiction Services, which serves the city and focuses on creating safe spaces for people from the LGBTQ community to talk and get help for their substance abuse issues.

 Twelve Step Programs